grahammcallister/edge-angular-electron/README.md

 Use Visual Studio to build the WPF project.
 Note that the node_modules folder is copied to the output folder of the WPF app.

 Run the WPF app, it will launch Electron

+## Note

+There is a current open issue with Electron typescript interfaces.
+Copy the included patched version of electron.d.ts into the node_modules/electron folder in angular-app after trying to build.